ethan-ck/Alexandria/Networking II/Firewalls and Intrusion Detection.md

 - Two Firewalls to separate a high security zone (private network), low security zone (web server), and a unsecure zone (internet)

 - One firewall with multiple interfaces set up

+- Access Control Entries (ACEs)
+	- ACE1: if x = true, then do y
+	- ACE2 if x = false, then do z

+- ACLs
+	- Inbound ACLs
+		- For devices coming into the ACL
+	- Outbound ACLs
+		- For devices coming out of the ACL

+# Screened Subnets

+- Screened Subnets need a reachable Web Server (exposed web server)
+	- Known as a bastion

+# Intrusion Detection and Prevention

+- Honeypots
+	- A device or VM that entices malicious actors, is usually a diversion
+	- Honeynets is the same logic but an entire network

+- Passive IDS
+	- Alert
+- Active IDS
+	- Block

 -